OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ```

 Congratulations!!
 You are now running my bioinformatics docker!
 Perform all your analyses in the `/data` directory.
 When you exit the docker your files will be in `~/data` and accesible to windows.

+## Identifying and Downloading a Sequence File

+Let go to the [iMicrobe website](https://www.imicrobe.us/).
+Choose browse to look at the different data sets that are available:

+download a sequence file from a repository, view it, and assess its quality statistics.
+We will then test two assembly programs and choose one for whole genome assembly based on the statistics we generate.
+The results from assembly will be uploaded to RAST.